3.5 Cautions about Regression

 e. ŷ = –3204 + 1.662(1990) = 103.4 CPI

 f.
-Although there may not be any specifc outliers or influentual points in the example, notice the pattern of the points compared to the line.
+There are no outliers or influential points in the example.
+Notice the pattern of the points compared to the line.
 Although the correlation coefficient is significant, the pattern in the scatterplot indicates that a curve would be a more appropriate model to use than a line.
-In this example, a statistician should prefer to use other methods to fit a curve to this data, rather than model the data with the line we found.
+In this example, a statistician should use other methods to fit a curve to this data, rather than model the data with a line.
 In addition to doing the calculations, it is always important to look at the scatterplot when deciding whether a linear model is appropriate.

 Figure References